youngpark1516/Optimizer_Simulations/README.md

 # Optimizer Simulations

-A lightweight Python project that visualizes how different optimization algorithms behave when minimizing a function — using a custom-built **Polynomial class** as the loss function.
+A lightweight Python project that visualizes how different optimization algorithms behave when minimizing a function: using a custom-built **Polynomial class** as the loss function.
 This repository evolved from a single experimental script into a modular mini-library (`miniopt`) for reusable and extensible optimizer simulations.

 ---